 The landlord is also responsible for paying for utilities as stated in lease.
 Remember: In multifamily structures where there is only one meter, the Landlord MUST pay for that utility.
-The tenant may only pay for utilities if they are in the tenant's name, or the name of another adult household member.

 The HA requires landlords to furnish their own lease.

 You will be asked to submit a copy of the lease.
 The HCVP does not provide this document for you.
 Submitting a copy of your lease is required regardless of whether you are requesting an inspection for an Initial lease up, or you are requiring your tenant to enter into a new lease at his/her Annual Renewal.